Coast Guard medevacs injured crewman from container ship near Galveston, Texas

 |0

-This work, Coast Guard medevacs injured crewman from container ship near Galveston, Texas [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard medevacs injured crewman from container ship near Galveston, Texas, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT